adevrrc/adev-p2-notes/docs/adonet/adonet.md

 ## CommandBuilder

 The CommandBuilder automatically generates single-table commands used to reconcile changes made to a `DataSet` with the associated database.
-When a command builder is initialized with a `DataAdapter` whose `SelectCommand` is set, the command builder can create Commands for Insert, Update and Delete based on the `SelectCommand` schema.
+When a command builder is initialized with a `DataAdapter` whose `SelectCommand` is defined, the `CommandBuilder` can create Commands for Insert, Update and Delete based on the `SelectCommand` schema.

 ### Notable Members